An audience-led approach to

 We completed an in-depth discovery process, incorporating quantitative conversion and content analysis, search intent, and user testing to identify areas of improvement for Diabetes UK.

-We completed an in-depth discovery process, incorporating quantitative conversion and content analysis, search intent, and user testing to identify areas of improvement for Diabetes UK.
-The highlight so far has been one sitewide test which led to a 61% increase in donations when compared to the original.
+The standout experiment has been one sitewide test which led to a 61% increase in donations when compared to the original.

 Diabetes UK is leading the fight against the UK's biggest and growing health crisis.
 By providing knowledge and support as well as funding vital research, the charity's vision is a world where diabetes cannot harm.